What is a special enrollment period?

 Changes in residence

-Additional qualifying changes for a special enrollment period
+Additional qualifying changes for an SEP

 Additionally, you'll qualify if you gain membership in a federally recognized tribe, become an Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder, or begin or end service with AmeriCorps State, AmeriCorps National, VISTA, or NCCC.